ExpressionEngine/ExpressionEngine-User-Guide/docs/general/system-configuration-overrides.md

 ### `allow_pending_login`

-Set whether members of the Pending member group can log in or not.
+Set whether members of the Pending member role can log in or not.
 By default, Pending members cannot log in.

 | Value | Behavior                                         |
 | ----- | ------------------------------------------------ |